-The process behind hybrid events sounds technical, but it’s actually quite simple.
+The process behind hybrid events and meetings sound technical, but it’s actually quite simple.
 When you decide to deliver a hybrid event, you would first organise the live event as normal.
 Our project team will then discuss the details with you, enabling you to set up your virtual part of the event as normal.

 NetZeroFestival delivering a live streamed presentation in iVent platform

 Your live footage from your event will be streamed online for remote delegates to view and online delegates can interact in a live chat or participate in a poll as they would in your physical event.
 Not only that, but delegates from both audiences will be able to interact with each other as they would in a traditional event.
 Your live streamed footage will be automatically recorded in the platform, meaning that it will be available for viewing on-demand, and even to share across social channels.

 We also know how important support is during a live event, which is why we have recently launched our new live chat and phone support channels that are available to you whenever your event is going live.